-3 Complete Lists (Different Budgets) of Everything You Need To Start Growing Cannabis Indoors:
+3 Complete Lists of Everything You Need To Grow Cannabis At Home:

-What might the total cost look like under a more flexible budget scenario where you want to grow an additional cannabis plant?
+What might the total cost look like under a more flexible budget scenario where you want to grow four cannabis plants?

 Let’s take a look:

 More Details About Supplies Needed To Grow Cannabis At Home:

 An adult cannabis plant needs about 2x2 feet of space.
 So two plants would require a 2x4 foot grow tent.
 4 plants would require 4x4 feet of space, and so on.
 In terms of grow tent brand I’ve owned both the low cost Vivosun brand as well as the high end Gorilla grow tent.
 I have to say I didn’t see much of a difference in material quality.

 One of the most important features of your grow – don’t cheap out on light!
 For 2x4 feet you need at least 200 true watts of power (up to 300 watts max).
 For 4x4 feet you need at least 400 true watts (up to 450 watts max).
 For 5x5 feet you need 600 to 1000 watts of true power (600 for LED, 600 to 1000 for HPS).

 If you can’t afford a proper LED grow light, go with an HPS grow light kit (about $120) instead of a sub-$200 LED for 2x4 feet.

 Highly recommend the AC Infinity brand.
 Check out my grow tent fan article for details on what CFM power you’ll need.
 Carbon filters are mostly the same, just make sure the diameter matches the fan diameter.

 Needed to keep your air the proper humidity level, especially for seedlings which get most of their water from the humidity in the air – not their roots.
 Try to find a humidifier that displays the room humidity level and will turn on/off as needed.
 Also try to get one big enough that you won’t need to refill it every 2 hours.